-The lady wrinkled her face.
+The lady’s face wrinkled.
 “What?”
 She sounded cross.

 “I’m sorry.
-It’s just—well.”
+It’s—well.”
 Izzy scratched her nose.
-She might be breaking out into hives again.
-“I saw this lady by you and she kept slashing the letters NYC like you shouldn’t go there, and she wouldn’t stop so I thought I better tell you.
-She kept doing it over and over and, well, I just know she doesn’t want you to go to New York City.”
+She might be breaking into hives again.
+“I saw this lady by you and she kept slashing the letters NYC like you shouldn’t go there and she wouldn’t stop, so I thought I better tell you.
+She kept doing it over and over and, well, I know she doesn’t want you to go to New York City.”

 The woman took a step toward Izzy.
 The wrinkles melted from her face.
 “I do have a trip scheduled to New York.
 Next week.
-A conference.”
+For a conference.”

 A chill ran through Izzy.
-Whenever people, real human beings, confirmed what the white people told her, it sent chills through her.
+Whenever people, real human beings, confirmed what the white people told her, chills spread through her.

 The lady stood waiting for Izzy to say more.

 Izzy scratched and the lady stared.

 “What was her name?”

 The woman appeared hopeful.
 She held her breath, waiting.
 But Izzy didn’t know the woman’s name.
 She had difficulty hearing the white people.
 Usually, they simply gave signs.